KOFY-TV: Creepy KOFY Movie Time

 On January 1, 2009, KOFY premiered a late night horror movie showcase titled Creepy KOFY Movie Time (retitled as Creepy Koffee Movie Time for its later VOD release on Amazon), that first aired at midnight when it premiered that early New Year's Day morning.
-Afterward, the program moved to its permanent timeslot on late Saturday nights/very early Sunday mornings at 11:00 p.m. on January 3, 2009.
+Afterward, the program moved to its permanent timeslot on late Saturday nights/very early Sunday mornings at 11 p.m. on January 3, 2009.

 The program was hosted by local radio personality No Name, and Balrok, a demon, who claimed to broadcast from caves under the KOFY studios.
 The hosts had a snarky frat-boy style and had many off-color guests, including local comedians, burlesque performers, and adult film actresses.
-The broadcast featured an in-house band, the surf/punk band The Deadlies, and the hosts were often flanked during the broadcast by a variety of comely bikini clad models/actresses/fans.
-Beginning with its third season in 2007, the program added two regular go-go dancers known as the Cave Girls whom often performed with the Deadlies.
-On July 24, 2010, Creepy KOFY Movie Time was moved to 11:00 p.m.
-The show was canceled in February 2017, replaced for the most part by Creature Features.
+The broadcast featured an in-house band, the surf/punk band The Deadlies, and the hosts were often flanked during the broadcast by a variety of comely bikini clad models/actresses/fans, one being Shotzi Blackheart.
+Beginning with its third season in 2010, the program added two regular go-go dancers known as the Cave Girls whom often performed with the Deadlies.
+On July 24, 2010, Creepy KOFY Movie Time was moved to 11 p.m.
+The show aired its last new regular episode on October 31, 2014.
+Its timeslot on KOFY was ultimately taken over by a new version of Creature Features.
+A one-off revival of Creepy KOFY Movie Time, featuring the 1976 film Último deseo, aired on April 9, 2022, just six days before the KOFY studio was shut down.

 Former newscasts

+NewsCenter 4 on KOFY

 The station aired a local newscast, by the early 1990s, which was eventually canceled after a few years.
 Prior to this, in 1989, the station rebroadcast KRON-TV (channel 4)'s newscasts, branded as NewsCenter 4 on KOFY.
 The KRON-produced 10 p.m. newscast debuted in March 1991 with Pete Wilson and Pam Moore as co-anchors, but ended a year later when KRON-TV began the "early prime" experiment (in which it, and later, KPIX-TV, moved prime time programming one hour earlier, matching the prime time scheduling of network shows in the Central and Mountain Time Zones) and "moved" the 10 p.m. newscast over to channel 4 (in actuality, moving the station's existing 11 p.m. newscast to the 10 p.m. slot).